branGitfox/Pratique-POO-PHP/README.md

-# Pratique-POO-PHP
+# CRUD-PHP-POO
-just trying to build a CRUD with POO PHP
+An example of crud implementation with POO PHP and mysql